Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/USERGUIDE.md

 ```
 ##### Go to http://localhost:5000 to view the app
 OR check your Local app.log file for the URL to view

+**Follow in app instructions to search for a panel and save the result to a database.**